The home financing process involves a lot of new terminology. Let's break down some common words and phrases.

 Some lenders include a rate cap with their rate locks.
 These caps give lenders the ability to give borrowers a slightly higher interest rate if rates rise considerably before closing.

 A loan that replaces an existing mortgage to finance at a lower interest rate and/or take out cash.
 The most common reason for refinancing is to take advantage of interest rates lower than when the loan was originally made.
+The VA has two primary refinance options.

 This stands for Real Estate Settlement and Procedures Act, a 1974 law that increased transparency and disclosures involving the home-buying process.
 The loan application paperwork is sometimes lumped together as RESPA documents or RESPA packets.
 Lenders have three days to send you the paperwork once they've pulled your credit.